 Here are the latest COVID-19 case numbers confirmed Wednesday in Washington state

-The Washington state Department of Health reported 2,281 new cases of COVID-19 Wednesday and 31 deaths.
+The Washington state Department of Health reported 1,526 new cases of COVID-19 and 51 deaths Wednesday.

-Pierce County reported 343 cases Wednesday and one new death.
-Pierce County has a total of 278 deaths likely caused by COVID-19 as of Wednesday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 222 cases Wednesday and six new deaths.
+Pierce County has a total of 294 deaths likely caused by COVID-19 as of Wednesday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.